Schools

 Do you have a social-emotional learning program in your school?

-1. Developing awareness in the organic nature of the body and what it wants to do without interfering
+1. Develops awareness of related to the body and what it wants behind thinking, feeling, and learning

-5. Developing awareness of how physical changes relate to psychological and cognitive changes
+4. Develops awareness of how physical body changes to changes in attitude and perception

 (1987-1990 Feldenkrais Training)